-- IT interdependencies: Based on the visualisation of interconnectedness in the IT service provider landscape in the Pensionskasse sector, potential concentration risks are presented and further deductions reached for supervisory strategy and practice.
+- IT interdependencies: Based on the visualisation of interconnectedness in the IT service provider landscape in the Pensionskassen sector, potential concentration risks are presented and further deductions reached for supervisory strategy and practice.

-- FMA-Cyber-Maturity Level Assessment: The FMA is using a tool developed in-house for measuring and evaluating the cyber resilience of Austrian Pensionskassen.
-See for example the FMA’s 2021 Report on the state of Austrian Pensionskassen (available in German only) , Part F. Cyber-resilence, 1.
+- FMA Cyber Maturity Level Assessment: The FMA is using a tool developed in-house for measuring and evaluating the cyber resilience of Austrian Pensionskassen.
+See for example FMA , Digitalisation in the Austrian Financial Market – 2021, chapter 10 FMA Cyber Maturity Level Assessment or FMA’s 2020 Report on the state of Austrian Pensionskassen (available in German only) , Part F. Cyber-resilence, 1.
 Results of the FMA-Cyber Maturity Assessment.

 - ICT-related incidents: the FMA enquires about such incidents and is thereby preparing the Pensionskassen for future binding reporting requirements.